Richard Bakary

-Mohamed Richard Bakary (born 17 October 1997 in Porto-Novo, Benin) is a footballer who plays as a defender for A.F.C.
-Totton.
+Mohamed Richard Bakary (born 17 October 1997) is a footballer who plays as a winger for Blackfield & Langley.
+He has represented Benin at senior international level.

-Career

 Club career

 Having started his career as an attacking player he signed for Chelsea before Southampton swooped and converted him to a defensive player during his 4 years with club.
 But at the end of the 2017–18 season, his contract with Southampton was not renewed.
-He made no first team appearances for the club but made many appearances for the U23’s before his release.
+He made no first team appearances for the club but made many appearances for the U23's before his release.

 On 5 September 2019, Bakary joined A.F.C.
 Totton.

+Bakary featured for Blackfield & Langley in 2022.
+The following year, he was featuring for Alresford Town having dual-registered with the club from Winchester City.
+Bakary was playing for Wessex League side Lymington Town in March 2024.

+On 20 July 2024, Bakary signed for Bournemouth FC.
+He finished the season with Blackfield & Langley and resigned for them ahead of the new season.

 International career

 He represented Benin in a friendly match against Mauritania on 24 March 2017.